AdarshRawat1/gsoc-2024/README.md

 I learned the importance of learning in public.
 Initially, I felt skeptical about sharing my progress and failures openly, but the overwhelmingly positive response and genuine support from the community and mentors reassured me.
 This encouragement was instrumental in helping me work confidently towards the project.

 This was one of the best experiences I’ve ever had.
-I sincerely thank Google, and mentors for selecting me for this GSoC Program and allowing me to see how amazing coding can be.
+I sincerely thank Google and my project mentors for selecting me for the GSoC program and giving me the opportunity to discover how amazing coding can be.